temach/reports/INR-Lab-3-vlans-and-faults.md

-IBelow is the output if `ip a` for the Web machine:
+Below is the output if `ip a` for the Web machine:

 ![QEMU (INR-Lab-3-vlans-and-faults.assets/QEMU%20(Web)%20-%20TigerVNC_223.png) - TigerVNC_223](../../../Pictures/QEMU%20(Web)%20-%20TigerVNC_223.png)

+To reconfigure the network sun `systemctl restart networking.service` just using `ifup bond0` is not enough.

 sources: